alexwlchan/alexwlchan.net/src/_drafts/reflecting-on-bad-life-choices.md

 a, *b, c = Trues4()
 ```

-I won't bother to explain them all, but if you want here's the source code that adds support for all of these:
+I'm not going to explain them all, but here's the relevant source code:

 ```python
 import secrets

 def truthify(node):
     if isinstance(node, ast.Name):